darklotus781/create-resource-geodes/README.md

-### Obligatory License Information
+**License Attribution**
-Some code was taken from the following repository and used under GPL v3
+Some of the code regarding Catalyst Activation and block placement was taken from the following repository under GPLv3.
-This product is also released under the same license.
+The code was modified by DarkLotus on 12/13/2023 and all subsequent changes tracked through the commit log here in this repository.
+Credit to @CoolerGangster for his work!
 https://github.com/CoolerGangster/CreateArcaneEngineeringCore
-Originally Modified by DarkLotus on 12/13/2023